D. B. Cooper: Sketches

 During the first year of the investigation, the FBI used eyewitness testimony from the passengers and flight crew to develop sketches of Cooper.
 The first sketch, officially titled Composite A, was completed a few days after the hijacking and was released on November 28, 1971.
 According to witnesses, the Composite A sketch—jokingly known as "Bing Crosby"—was not an accurate likeness of Cooper.
-The Composite A sketch, said witnesses, showed a young man with a narrow face, and did not resemble Cooper or capture his disinterested, “Let's get this over with" look.
+The Composite A sketch, said witnesses, showed a young man with a narrow face, and did not resemble Cooper or capture his disinterested, "let's get this over with" look.
 Flight attendant Florence Schaffner repeatedly told the FBI the Composite A sketch was a very poor likeness of Cooper.

-After multiple eyewitnesses said Composite A was not an accurate rendering of Cooper, FBI artists developed a second composite sketch.
-Completed in late 1972, the second Composite B sketch was intended to more accurately depict Cooper's age, skin tone, and face shape.
-Eyewitnesses to whom Composite B was shown said the sketch was more accurate, but the Composite B Cooper looked too "angry" or "nasty."
-One flight attendant said the Composite B sketch looked like a "hoodlum," and remembered Cooper as, “...more refined in appearance."
+After multiple eyewitnesses said Composite A was not an accurate rendering, FBI artists developed a second composite sketch.
+Completed in late 1972, the second Composite B sketch was intended to depict more accurately Cooper's age, skin tone, and face shape.
+Eyewitnesses to whom Composite B was shown said the sketch was more accurate, but the Composite B Cooper looked too "angry" or "nasty".
+One flight attendant said the Composite B sketch looked like a "hoodlum" and remembered Cooper as "more refined in appearance".
 Moreover, said witnesses, the Composite B sketch depicted a man older than Cooper, with a lighter complexion.

 Using the criticisms of Composite B, FBI artists made adjustments and improvements to the Composite B sketch.
 On January 2, 1973, the FBI finalized revised Composite B, their third sketch of Cooper.
 Of the new sketch, one flight attendant said revised Composite B was, "a very close resemblance" to the hijacker.
 Opined another flight attendant, "the hijacker would be easily recognized from this sketch."

 In April 1973, the FBI concluded the revised Composite B sketch was the best likeness of Cooper they could develop, and should be considered the definitive sketch of Cooper.